Although it is not yet an age-old question, how much money you should be investing in your digital marketing strategy is definitely an important one.

 If you don’t spend enough money, your marketing efforts won’t reach anybody but spending too much means you will not have the budget you need for other marketing campaigns or strategies.
 And you still might not end up achieving what you wanted.

-So, how much should you be spending and how can you come up with a budget which allows you to create and execute your digital marketing, yet still have some cash left over for investments in other areas?
+So, how much should you be spending and how can you come up with a budget which allows you to create and execute your digital marketing, yet still have some cash leftover for investments in other areas?

 Have a Clear Marketing Strategy

 You can’t figure out how much you need to be spending if you don’t have your marketing strategy nailed down.
 Before you even think about setting a budget, pick a direction for your strategy and set goals for it.
 What do you want your marketing strategy to do?
-Are you trying to build up awareness for your brand, or do you instead want to increase sales by X amount within you existing customer base?
+Are you trying to build up awareness for your brand, or do you instead want to increase sales by X amount within your existing customer base?

-Before you look at your budget, know what your goals are, otherwise you are not going to know what your budget needs to be paying for.
+Before you look at your budget, know what your goals are, otherwise, you are not going to know what your budget needs to be paying for.

 Be Industry Aware

 Keep an eye on what your competitors are doing and what is going on within your industry.
 Are your competitors all using social media to connect with their customers and launch their new marketing strategies?
 If it is working for them, it will work for you.
 That’s not saying you should copy them, but taking inspiration from something which is clearly working is not going to cause you any harm.